 Civil wars plagued the country of Uganda in the 1970s and early 1980s.
 While the government was distracted fighting civil unrest, poachers took advantage of the opportunity to hunt the beautiful white rhinos for their prized horns.

 On the black market, rhino horn prices average $60,000 per pound.
-It’s worth more than gold or diamonds!
+A single horn weights 3.3-6.6 pounds on average, so that’s A LOT of money.
+They’re worth more than gold or diamonds!

 Rhino horn is made from a substance called keratin, which is a protein found in fingernails and hair.
 Primarily in Asian countries, it is used as a traditional folk medicine and is falsely claimed to help treat everything from cancer to gout when consumed in its powder form.